zhaofeng-shu33/principal_sequence_of_partition/README.md

 ### with GTest
 Testing is disabled by default, which requires gtest library.
 To enable it, run `cmake` with `-DENABLE_TESTING=ON`

+## Windows
+On Windows platform, [vcpkg](https://github.com/microsoft/vcpkg) is required to fix the dependencies.

 # Python binding
 [![PyPI](https://img.shields.io/pypi/v/info_cluster.svg)](https://pypi.org/project/info_cluster)